7 essential Pomeranian truths that will change how you see this tiny breed

 Popular Pomeranian mixed breeds

-The intent of this action is to combine the best qualities of each purebred parent.
+This action intends to combine the best qualities of each purebred parent.

 All of these different mixed breeds are considered a part of the Pomeranian family.